Callback (computer programming): Implementation

 The callback technology is implemented differently by programming language.

-In assembly, C, C++, Pascal, Modula2 and other languages, a callback function is stored internally as a function pointer.
+In assembly, C, C++, Pascal, Modula-2 and other languages, a callback function is stored internally as a function pointer.
 Using the same storage allows different languages to directly share callbacks without a design-time or runtime interoperability layer.
 For example, the Windows API is accessible via multiple languages, compilers and assemblers.
 C++ also allows objects to provide an implementation of the function call operation.
 The Standard Template Library accepts these objects (called functors) as parameters.
 Many dynamic languages, such as JavaScript, Lua, Python, Perl and PHP, allow a function object to be passed.
-CLI languages such as C# and VB.NET provide a type-safe encapsulating function reference known as delegate.
+CLI languages such as C# and Visual Basic (.NET) (VB.NET) provide a type-safe encapsulating function reference known as delegate.
 Events and event handlers, as used in .NET languages, provide for callbacks.
-Functional languages generally support first-class functions, which can be passed as callbacks to other functions, stored as data or returned from functions.
+Functional programming languages generally support first-class functions, which can be passed as callbacks to other functions, stored as data or returned from functions.

 Many languages, including Perl, Python, Ruby, Smalltalk, C++ (11+), C# and VB.NET (new versions) and most functional languages, support lambda expressions, unnamed functions with inline syntax, that generally act as callbacks.
-In some languages, including Scheme, ML, JavaScript, Perl, Python, Smalltalk, PHP (since 5.3.0), C++ (11+), Java (since 8), and many others, a lambda can be a closure, i.e. can access variables locally defined in the context in which the lambda is defined.
+In some languages, including Scheme, ML, JavaScript, Perl, Python, Smalltalk, PHP (since 5.3.0), C++ (11+), Java (since 8), and many others, a lambda can be a closure, i.e., can access variables locally defined in the context in which the lambda is defined.
 In an object-oriented programming language such as Java versions before function-valued arguments, the behavior of a callback can be achieved by passing an object that implements an interface.
 The methods of this object are callbacks.
-In PL/I and ALGOL 60 a callback procedure may need to be able to access local variables in containing blocks, so it is called through an entry variable containing both the entry point and context information.
+In PL/I and ALGOL 60, a callback procedure may need to be able to access local variables in containing blocks, so it is called through an entry variable containing both the entry point and context information.

 Example code

 C

+Callbacks have a wide variety of uses, for example in error signaling: a Unix program might not want to terminate immediately when it receives SIGTERM, so to make sure that its termination is handled properly, it would register the cleanup function as a callback.